PrioritySoftware/PrioritySoftware.github.io/_sdk/Form-Interface-Generalload.md

 ## Introduction

+Load tables are used when working with interfaces based on events in Priority itself, such as a procedure that opens a customer shipment based on a sales order.
+While mostly used to import data into new or existing records, you can also export data from existing records to a load table, manipulate it, and then reimport it as new records.
+This is the case for copying an existing document.

+A load table is a special table with a specific structure.
+The default **GENERALLOAD** table will suffice for most use cases, but you can also create your own.
+You can also add additional columns to the **GENERALLOAD** table if necessary.

+To use a load table for your interface, specify it in the **Form Load (EDI)** form, in the **Load Table** column.

+Before you start mapping out the interface, it is a good idea to manually perform the operations to be automated in the actual form.
+Take note of the order in which you filled in the fields, as well as any mandatory fields.
+By doing this ahead of time, you can find any errors that might cause the interface to fail.

+## Mapping the Interface

+In the **Forms for Import** sublevel, record the form(s) with which to interface, and the **Code(Record Type)** associated with each.
+The interface recognizes the form by its record type.

+Indicate the name of each form, as well as the code representing its record type.
+Each level in the form tree must be assigned its own unique record type (e.g., **ORDERS** = 1; **ORDERITEMS** = 2).

+**Tip:** After recording a form, run the *List of Sub-level Forms* report by Action to view all its sub-levels (one level down only).

+For each form, if you want the load to overwrite existing records in the sub-levels, flag the *Replace Form Data* column.
+Leave it blank to add the new records to existing ones.

+**Notes:**

+-   This flag is used primarily for text forms.
+-   Use of this flag to overwrite form data is based on the assumption that the existing record(s) will be deleted successfully.
+-   If the form in question has a PRE-DELETE trigger, it is not advisable to flag this column, as the trigger may interfere with deletion.

 When using a load table to import or export data in a [form load](Form-Loads ), it is recommended that the following steps be taken: